glomatico/gytmdl/README.md

 # Glomatico's YouTube Music Downloader
-A Python script to download YouTube Music tracks/albums/playlists with YouTube Music tags and audio quality up to 256kpbs AAC m4a following the iTunes standard.
+A Python script to download YouTube Music songs/albums/playlists in 128kbps/256kbps AAC with YouTube Music tags and following the iTunes standard.

 ## Setup
 1. Install Python 3.8 or higher